dcharb78/UFRFv2/README.md

 ### How to get started

-1) Read `ufrf-quick-start.md` to see and reproduce the minimal checks.
+1) Read `01-ufrf-quick-start.md` to see and reproduce the minimal checks.
+2) Follow the numbered documents (01-16) in order for a complete understanding of the framework.
-2) For deeper dives, use `ufrf-validation-package-index.md` to navigate the theory and evidence.
+3) For deeper dives, use `16-ufrf-validation-package-index.md` to navigate the theory and evidence.
-3) To run domain packages:
+4) To run domain packages:
    - Graphene: see `UFRF-Graphene/README.md`
    - Cosmology (LoCuSS): see `UFRF-Cosmology-LoCuSS-FULL/README.md`